ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 ### What was missing?

 * **Lecture hall arrangement:** It was difficult to frequently travel to the second floor and come back to the ground floor.
-I ended using staircase most of the time, because the elevator was not much species.
-I found most people were spending their time on the ground floor than attending talks going on upstairs.
+I found most people were spending their time on the ground floor rather than attending talks going on upstairs.

-* **No corporate stalls:** Despite having corporate sponsors like Microsoft I did’t find any stall of any company.
+* **No corporate stalls:** Despite having corporate sponsors like Microsoft I didn’t find any stall of any company.

-* **Venue for dev sprints:** The rooms was designed for teleconference containing circularly arranged wooden tables.
+* **The venue for dev sprints:** The rooms were designed for teleconference containing circularly arranged wooden tables.
 This was not creating a collaborative environment.
 Involved projects were not frequently promoted during the conference.